borekl/mycaches/README.md

 Only logged in users can add, modify or delete caches.
 Therefore, you need to add at least one user.
 The app has built-in command-line tool `users` to manage users.
-Please note, that passwords are at the moment stored in plain-text, so don't share the password with anything!
+Passwords are stored as [Argon2](https://en.wikipedia.org/wiki/Argon2) hashes in the database.

 You can use `users -h` to see help: